kabirshhaikh/Leetcode/README.md

 -> Maximum units on a truck - leetcode easy problem
--> Sum of digits in the minimum number - leetcode easy problem -> Find target indices after sorting array - leetcode easy problem
+-> Sum of digits in the minimum number - leetcode easy problem -> Find target indices after sorting array - leetcode easy problem -> Count the number of vowel string in range - leetcode easy problem